bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 Quick is based on Apache Kafka.
 It organizes and stores event streams in topics.
-In our case, we have a `vehicle` topic containing the vehicle name and range as well as a `status` topic for the emitted status events.
+In the car-sharing scenario, a `vehicle` topic contains the vehicle name and range and a `status` topic holds the emitted status events.
-We can process such event streams with the help of Kafka Streams.
+Such event streams can be processed with the help of Kafka Streams.
-For example, we can accumulate status events with the same trip id into a trip.
+For example, an application can accumulate status events with the same trip id into a trip.
-We simply group the incoming status events by their trip id and append them to a list.
+It simply groups the incoming status events by their trip id and appends them to a list.
 The result is written into the trip topic.

 ```java